DOOR | sizes, shape, location & number - Ishwaranand

 DOOR | sizes, shape, location & number

-The door may be defined is an openable barrier secured in an opening left is a well to provide access to the users of the structures.
+The door may be defined as an openable barrier secured in an opening left of a well to provide access to the users of the structures.

 1. A-frame and